ScrollPrize/scrollprize-website/docs/02_data_segments.md

 Segmentation is the mapping of sheets of papyrus in a 3D X-ray volume.
 The resulting surface volumes can be used directly to look for ink.
 The community has made this a significantly more automated process, but it still involves human input.

-We have a small group of contractors and volunteers who have been mapping the scrolls, mostly Scroll 1.
+We have a small group of contractors and volunteers (the “Segmentation Team”) who have been mapping the scrolls, mostly Scroll 1.

 <figure>
 <iframe width="484" height="293" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQxQefw-7rl3Hnt1Q7MFpI27FtzsvFo2x9q6egW8vN5am8QlQLE20BAjOSPZ2teztjdgMUOGc6FV7Y/pubchart?oid=1982586813&amp;format=interactive"></iframe>
 <figcaption className="mt-0">Progress of mapping the scrolls, in area (cm²), from the <a href="https://docs.google.com/spreadsheets/d/1zC_5vkqWgb_5z4Q9BYsETF7_3r1BYPccdAnS_GRYOaQ/edit#gid=2051117465">Segment Directory spreadsheet</a> (dates are when a segment was started, not finished, so it lags behind a bit)</figcaption>
 </figure>

 The main tool which our segmenting team currently uses is Volume Cartographer, which you can learn more about in [Tutorial 3](tutorial3).
+Volume Cartographer was created by Seth Parker and others at [EduceLab](https://www2.cs.uky.edu/dri), though the segmentation team currently uses a [fork](https://github.com/schillij95/volume-cartographer-papyrus) by Julian Schilliger (@RICHI on Discord).

-The basic idea is to manually annotate a piece of papyrus in a single slice, after which an algorithm can extrapolate it into 3D, essentially by doing really fancy line-following.
+The idea is to manually annotate a piece of papyrus in a single slice, after which an algorithm can extrapolate it into 3D, essentially by doing really fancy line-following.
 This algorithm still needs a lot of correction and supervision, but that’s the rough idea.

 <figure className="max-w-[500px]">
   <video playsInline muted controls className="w-[100%] rounded-xl" poster="/img/tutorials/vc-extrapolation2.jpg">